Expeditionary strike group

 In the United States Navy, the expeditionary strike group (ESG) is a coordinated group of surface ships, aircraft, submarines, and other naval assets.
 In contrast to carrier strike groups (CSGs), which emphasize air power and are led by a supercarrier, ESGs are strongly suited for amphibious warfare and are led by an amphibious assault ship (currently of the Wasp or America classes).
 The ESG concept was introduced in the early 1990s, based on the Naval Expeditionary Task Force.
-The U.S. Navy fields nine expeditionary strike groups and ten carrier strike groups, in addition to surface action groups.
+The U.S. Navy fields nine expeditionary strike groups.

 The ESG concept combines the capabilities of surface action groups, submarines, and maritime patrol aircraft with those of amphibious ready groups (ARGs) and Marine expeditionary units (MEUs) (special operations capable) to provide greater combat capabilities to theater combatant commanders.
 An expeditionary strike force (ESF) integrates the CSG and ESG with the sea-basing functions provided by the maritime prepositioning force (future) to provide an even more potent capability.

 History

-The United States Navy has always been involved in developing different military concepts to improve the rapid deployment of naval power and troops from one point to another.
+The United States Navy has always been involved in moving the U.S. Marine Corps by sea, with and without other naval forces.
 One of these concepts was the amphibious ready group (ARG).
-The ARG consisted of a group of various ships known as an Amphibious Task Force (ATF) and a Landing Force (LF), which normally consisted of United States Marines and, on occasion, could consist of United States Army troops.
+An ARG consists of a group of various ships known as an Amphibious Task Force (ATF), plus a Landing Force (LF), which normally consisted of United States Marine Corps troops, and, on occasion, could consist of United States Army troops.